FuadPoroshtica/T-113-VLN1-H30/docs/diary.md

 ## 04/12/23

-Jón, Fuad and Gardar showed up at 10:00.
+Jón, Fuad and Gardar showed up at 10:00, Olafur showed up at 12:00

 Todays project manager is Fuad.

 ### Daily goals:

-The goals of today are to make csv files and put the data in that.
-And hopefully start coding a little bit.
+We need to figure out how we are going to do this project for the next few days.

+Garðar and Fuad are going to write the csv data and figure the format.

+Jon and Olafur are going to write the model classes, and start on the Data classes.

+### Status: